johnno1962/injectionforxcode/README.md

 # ![Icon](http://injectionforxcode.johnholdsworth.com/injection.png) Injection for Xcode Source

-Copyright (c) John Holdsworth 2012-14
+Copyright (c) John Holdsworth 2012-15

 Injection is a plugin for Xcode that allows you to "inject" Objective-C and Swift code changes into a running application without having to restart it during development and testing.
 Injection on longer requires you to patch your project or it's sources for iOS projects in the simulator.
 To use: download this project build it and restart Xcode.
-When your application is running type control-= and any modificatins to the selected class should be applied to your application while it runs.
+When your application is running type control-= and any modifications to the selected class should be applied to your application while it runs.
 That's it.

 After making a couple of minor changes to your application's "main.m" and pre-compilation header known as "patched" injection you can also inject to an iOS device over WiFi.
-To do this selected "Product/Injection Plugin/Patch Project for Injection".
+To do this, select "Product/Injection Plugin/Patch Project for Injection".
 You may want to do this anyway so injection starts more quickly.
 To patch a Swift project you need to add an empty main.m to your project.